 - Direct examination instead of witness statements may appear adequate in given cases, but it is unlikely to become the norm.
-Direct examination would more than double the duration of the hearing (one would need to take into account the duration of the direct examination itself and the necessary time to adapt the cross-examination and the questions from the arbitral tribunal to the content of the explanations given in direct examination).
-Given the concerns expressed nowadays by parties as to the duration and costs of international arbitration, the future of direct examination at the hearing does not look particularly bright.
+Direct examination would more than double the duration of hearings (one would need to take into account the duration of the direct examination itself and the necessary time to adapt the cross-examination and the questions from the arbitral tribunal to the content of the explanations given in direct examination).
+Given the concerns expressed nowadays by parties as to the duration and costs of international arbitration, the future of direct examination at hearings does not look particularly bright.

 - The fact that arbitral tribunals would hear the explanations directly from witnesses in their own words (instead of reading a statement) is no guarantee that the explanations will be any clearer, more focused and relevant; and more lively.
 Counsel and witnesses who are confused when writing will probably not perform any better orally.
 This becomes even worse if they are not well prepared for the hearing.
 Moreover, the idea that arbitrators would be able to direct the witness to the relevant issues and be more efficient may prove theoretical, particularly in complex cases.
 Witness statements help arbitral tribunals determine in advance which aspects of the dispute are known to the witnesses, their field of expertise, etc. This preparatory work, which allows arbitral tribunals to identify in advance relevant questions, is not possible (or at least is made more complex) without witness statements.

-- As to the criticism that witness statements are merely documents drafted by lawyers and therefore of no evidentiary value, this is in most cases incorrect.
+- As to the criticism that witness statements are merely documents drafted by lawyers and therefore of no evidentiary value, in most cases this is incorrect.
 Even if counsel is involved in the drafting of a witness statement, the ideas and the knowledge are (or should be) those of the witness.
 Often, the latter’s personality transpires through the text of the witness statement.
-In short, witnesses are no puppets, and witness statements should reflect what they have to say about the case at issue.
+In short, witnesses are not puppets and witness statements should reflect what they have to say about the case at issue.
 Otherwise, the risk is significant that their oral testimony during cross-examination will differ from their witness statement, even if the cross-examiner is not particularly talented.
-A witness statement which does not reflect the witness’s ideas and understanding of the case is a recipe for failure.
+A witness statement that does not reflect the witness’s ideas and understanding of the case is a recipe for failure.
 If done seriously, preparation of witness statements is actually part of the hearing preparation.

 The value of direct examination

 In my experience, it is usually a good idea to conduct a direct examination.
-The tribunal can benefit from hearing the witness make her main points in her own words.
+The tribunal can benefit from hearing the witness make his or her main points in his or her own words.

-A brief direct examination is usually sufficient to remind the tribunal of the witness’s main points and to allow the tribunal to begin to assess her credibility.– Stanimir Alexandrov, Stanimir A Alexandrov PLLC
+A brief direct examination is usually sufficient to remind the tribunal of the witness’s main points and to allow the tribunal to begin to assess his or her credibility.– Stanimir A Alexandrov, Stanimir A Alexandrov PLLC

 As arbitrator, I frequently invite counsel to supplement their witness statements with brief direct questioning of up to 20 minutes so as to allow the witness to engage in at least a modicum of self-presentation and to underscore a few key testimonial points.
-To my surprise, counsel far more often that not decline that invitation, giving the witness an opportunity to do nothing more than make one or more corrections or amendments to the witness statement.
+To my surprise, counsel decline that invitation more often than not, giving the witness an opportunity to do nothing more than make one or more corrections or amendments to the witness statement.

 This is a missed opportunity.
 I urge tribunals to issue such invitations and urge counsel to avail themselves of it.– George A Bermann, Columbia University School of Law